physionetchallenges/physionetchallenges.github.io/2020/submissions.md

 5. run_12ECG_classifier.m: Update this script to run your model.
 It takes the header with all the data and demographics information, a matrix of 12 leads ECG (columns are ECG leads and rows are time windows), and the output from load_12ECG_model as input and returns a probability or confidence score and a binary classification for each class as output.
 You must implement this function in the run_12ECG_classifier.m script.
 6. driver.m: Do not change this script.
 It calls your load_12ECG_model function once, and it calls your run_12ECG_classifier function for each 12ECG recording.
 It also performs all file input and output.
 We will not use the driver.m script from your repository, so any change made to this code will not be included.
 7. Add your code to the root/base directory of the master branch of your GitHub repository.
-8. We will download your code, compile it using `mcc -m driver.m -a .` command, and run it on Google Cloud.
+8. We will download your code, compile it using the MATLAB compiler (`mcc -m driver.m -a .`), and run it on Google Cloud.
-9. Here is a sample repository that you can use as a template: [Matlab classifier](https://github.com/physionetchallenges/matlab-classifier-2020).
+9. Here is a sample repository that you can use as a template: [MATLAB classifier](https://github.com/physionetchallenges/matlab-classifier-2020).

 ### <a name="python"></a>Python-specific instructions
 1. Using our sample Python classification code ([link](https://github.com/physionetchallenges/python-classifier-2020)) as a template, format your code in the following way.
 Consider downloading this repository, replacing our code with your code, and adding the updated files to your repository.